It’s easy to forget some important things amidst the excitement of planning a holiday and counting down the days to your departure.

 Photocopy your passport, plane tickets and any other important identification or travel documents.
 This will make it easier to replace them and/or continue your journey if they are lost or stolen.

-Travel insurance from Worldcare covers you for medical and hospital expenses, overseas emergency medical assistance, cancellation fees and lost deposits.
+Travel insurance from Worldcare covers you for medical and hospital expenses, overseas emergency assistance, and cancellation.
 It also provides cover for your luggage and personal effects if they are misdirected, lost, stolen or damaged.

 Looking after your health while travelling is important.